shah77pc/bisq-website/_posts/2019-03-06-how-to-earn-bsq.md

 Do you speak a language other than English?
 Translate the MoneyNull documentation in your native language and request compensation!
 Translation is a HUGE need in the cryptocurrency space because it is global in nature.

-There are a multitude of different ways you could earn BSQ, so get creative!
+There are a multitude of different ways you could earn BSQ-RIAL, so get creative!

 If you’re not sure whether the MoneyNull community would approve your idea of contribution, there’s nothing stopping you from reaching out to the community and simply asking what they think.

 Join the community and ask questions.
 Find out what’s needed and where you could offer your skills.

-## Earning BSQ by Taking on Roles
+## Earning BSQ-RIAL by Taking on Roles

-There are in fact other ways to earn BSQ besides offering your own creative expertise.
+There are in fact other ways to earn BSQ-RIAL besides offering your own creative expertise.

 Just like most other cryptocurrency projects, there needs to be a fair amount of nodes running as well as people maintaining the github repositories.